-We have heard calls for a renewed tourist boycott, but is this a well-considered solution or a knee-jerk reaction?
-Myanmar has witnessed vast positive developments, especially within the tourism sector over the last seven years.
+Since opening its doors to foreign visitors, Myanmar has witnessed vast positive developments within the tourism sector.
 An increase in visitor numbers has inspired many families to open their own guesthouse or restaurant, and communities to work together on tourism initiatives that go some way to preserving the country’s culture and heritage.
 At the other end of the scale, the opening of international branded hotels has brought much-needed employment opportunities, English-language and hospitality training to the major cities.
-A slump in visitors will undoubtedly not punish those responsible for the brutal treatment of the Rohingya, but will most certainly have an impact on the home-grown projects that rely heavily on foreign visitors for an income.
-It could also be argued that international isolation will play into the hands of the military regime, with future conflict and atrocities being hidden from the world’s attention.
+A slump in visitors will most certainly have an impact on the home-grown projects that rely heavily on foreign visitors for an income.

 We certainly don’t consider it our place to say whether or not you should go.
 However, if you do decide to visit Myanmar, there are ways that your visit can make a genuine difference.
 We feel passionately that your presence (and, bluntly speaking, your cash) can be used as a force for good, and that your focus should be on travelling the right way.
 When Myanmar opened up to commercial tourism, the military junta owned most of the hotels and tourism infrastructure, making it difficult for visitors to ensure their money ended up in the hands of the local people, as opposed to financially supporting the corrupt government.
 This has since changed, and government-owned properties are easier to avoid.
 Despite the unpredictable future, there are an incredible number of inspirational grass root projects making a real difference in Myanmar; tourism initiatives that are impacting positively on local communities and the environment, and relieving poverty for hundreds of thousands of people.
 We are hugely excited about these, and if you do decide to visit Myanmar and want to make a difference, these are the places that we will encourage you to visit.